Washington Veterans Benefits

 Interstate Compact on Educational Opportunity for Military Children

 This compact will remove the barriers to educational success that are imposed on the children of military families because of frequent moves and deployment of their parents.

 Guaranteed Reserve Forces Duty (GRFD) and Dedicated Army National Guard (DEDNG) Scholarship

 The high price of tuition doesn’t have to stand in the way of a great education.
 The Army National Guard provides financial assistance to students who wish to attend college and enlist in the Guard with two major scholarships: the Dedicated Army National Guard scholarship (DEDNG) and the Guaranteed Reserve Forces Duty contract (GRFD).

 GRFD and DEDNG scholarships are for full-time students.
 These scholarships pay full tuition and mandatory fees, or can pay room and board (not to exceed $10,000 per year).
 In addition, cadets will be paid a monthly stipend.
 Following graduation, cadets begin a new Military Service Obligation (MSO) contract and serve eight years in the Guard, which includes training.

-Find colleges in Washington with our School Finder.
-Use the filters to sort schools by state.
+Find VA-approved colleges and universities in Washington with our School Finder.

-For more information regarding Washington veterans’ benefits, please visit – Washington State Department of Veterans Affairs
+For more information regarding Washington veterans’ benefits, please go here.